Dose Response Boot Camp

 4. Principles for the Application of Uncertainty Factors and Chemical Specific Adjustment Factor (CSAF) Methodology: Learn the concept of uncertainty factors and how they are used in non-cancer risk and safety assessment by USEPA and other organizations, and how data are used to support values other than defaults.
 Learn how to develop and use CSAFs according to the methods of the International Programme on Chemical Safety (IPCS), which includes the use of mechanistic and toxicokinetic data to replace default uncertainty factors for interspecies extrapolation and intraspecies variability in deriving risk values such as RfDs and Tolerable Concentrations (TCs).

-5. Comprehensive Risk Assessment Practice with Peer Review Learn to develop, present and review a comprehensive non-cancer and cancer assessment for a complex sample chemical over the course of the entire week.
+5. Comprehensive Risk Assessment Practice: Learn to develop, present and review a comprehensive non-cancer and cancer assessment for a complex sample chemical over the course of the entire week.

-MPPD - http://www.ara.com/products/mppd.htm (this link takes you to a registration form that you must complete to receive an email with the link to the software)
+MPPD -https://www.ara.com/mppd/ (this link takes you to a registration form that you must complete to receive an email with the link to the software) You need JAVE 7or above and it must be the 32bit version (the 64bit version will not work).

-Look at the Frequently Asked Questions for more details or for more information, please contact Ms. Patricia Nance at 513-542-7475 x25 or nance@tera.org or for specific course content contact Dr. Lynne Haber at 513-542-7475 x 17 or haber@tera.org.
+Look at the Frequently Asked Questions for more details or for more information, please contact Dr. Bernard Gadagbui at 513-542-7475 x104 or gadagbui@tera.org